rbisdorff/Digraph3/docSphinx/tutorial.rst

 absorbent kernel:  [0, 0, 1, 0, 0, 0, 0, 0]
 Execution time  : 0.00022 sec.

-The codual outranking digraph, modelling a strict outranking relation, admits an initial pre-kernel *['a1','a2','a4']* and a terminal one *['a3','a7']* (see the indeterminate independance qualifications).
+The codual outranking digraph, modelling a strict outranking relation, admits an initial pre-kernel ['a1','a2','a4'] and a terminal one ['a3','a7'] (see above the indeterminate independance qualifications in Line 7 and 13).

 Let us compute the inital pre-kernel restricted adjacency table.